covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.7.2 =
+Bug fixes and updates for WordPress Twenty Twenty Four theme compatibility and Wordpress 6.4.3.

 = 1.7.1 =
 Fixed bug where you can't click images in grids that are floated.
 Fixed some JS errors related to react.